jarabik8810/NexterProject/README.md

 The project about:

+If you vant to see the project just cklick to the link: https://jarabik8810.github.io/NexterProject/

 * How to build a complex and modern layout using advenced CSS Grid techniques
 * How to choose different row and column track sizes for different types of content